New licensing rules (3DLD) came into effect 19th January 2013. There are now 4 licenses and these are

 All courses tend to be structured as follows but can vary according to the training need:

-Day 1 - AM: Theory session, machine familiarisation and road riding.
+Day 1 - AM: Introduction, machine familiarisation and road riding.
 PM: Module 1 manoeuvres and road riding.

 Day 2 - AM/PM: Road riding.
 Practise Module 1 test at the test centre.